Transmission Network Use of System (TNUoS) charges

 We undertake reviews of generation tariff zones at the start of the Price Control period unless there is a significant change in the generation background.
 These documents contain consultation details of previous reviews.

-TNUoS charging statements are documents describing our charges and the methodologies behind them.
+The charging statements describe our charges and the methodologies behind them.
 The Use of System Charging Methodology Statement and the Connection Charging Methodology Statement are included within Section 14 of the Connection and Use of System Code (CUSC).
-National Grid administers the CUSC.
-Changes to the CUSC are subject to industry consultation, approved either by Ofgem or the CUSC Modification Panel.